 I started thinking again about the benefits of vagus nerve stimulation when my Pilates teacher reminded me to think about it while I was doing the exercises in class.
 Just taking my mind’s attention towards the nerve and off the fact I was doing the difficult teaser exercises was huge in helping me do the exercises more calmly, to breathe more deeply and rhythmically and consequently all my exercises became better and more controlled.
 It made doing the exercises easier and I felt stronger.

 EFT and Deep Breaths

-People suffering with intense anxiety can find it difficult for them to take deep breaths.
-This is where EFT can be so effective to help the mind/body to relax enough to even begin to take those deep breaths.
+People suffering with intense anxiety can find it difficult to take deep breaths.
+This is where EFT can be so effective to help the mind and body to relax enough to even begin to take those deep breaths.
 An experiment you can do to see how deeply you are able to breathe is to tap on the EFT meridian points for a few rounds while checking on the depth of your breath, as you keep tapping and checking on the capacity of your lungs to take in air in a relaxed way, you will find you can take deeper and deeper breaths.
 To learn more about what Gary Craig calls the Constricted Breathing EFT Technique, you can click on this link to the page on his website:

 More about the Vagus Nerve